-The Family Lawyers’ Association of Ireland (FAI) maintains its countrywide convention on Monday, 13 May, at the Mullingar Park Hotel in Co Westmeath, centrally located for practitioners from throughout Ireland.
+The Family Lawyers’ Association of Ireland (FAI) maintains its countrywide convention on Monday, 13 May, at the Mullingar Park Hotel in Co.
+Westmeath, centrally located for practitioners from throughout Ireland.

 The one-day occasion capabilities the following speakers:

-Senior recommend Paul McCarthy on discovery and disclosure in the circle of relatives law,
+Senior recommends Paul McCarthy on discovery and disclosure in the circle of relatives law.
+Simon McDonald BL on recent trends inside the area,

 Mark O’Riordan BL on recent traits in succession law,